GBU-39B enters service with MQ-9 Reaper at Cannon

+The MQ-9 carries the GBU-39B by way of the BRU-78 Dual Carriage System.
+The BRU-78 was developed specifically for use on the MQ-9 and allows for the carriage of a larger number of smaller munitions compared to other weapons carriage systems.

+“When striking targets, our intent is to maximize effects and minimize collateral damage,” said an MQ-9 pilot assigned to the 27th SOW.
+“Carrying a higher number of low-yield munitions allows us to stay on station longer and provide more effective support to our troops on the ground.”

-An Air Commando assigned to the 27th Special Operations Wing watches closely as a GBU-39B Small Diameter Bomb Weapon System is lifted toward a BRU-78 Dual Carriage System aboard an MQ-9 Reaper during a weapons load competition at Cannon Air Force Base, New Mexico, March 27, 2026.
-The GBU-39B entered service with the U.S. Air Force in 2006 and has been employed on fighter and gunship aircraft in conflicts ranging from counterterrorism operations to large-scale conventional warfare.
-(U.S. Air Force photo by Staff Sgt.
-Kevin Williams)
+The GBU-39B entered service with the U.S. Air Force in 2006.
+Since then, the U.S. and several partner nations have employed over 17,000 GBU-39s on fighter and gunship aircraft in conflicts ranging from counterterrorism operations to large-scale conventional warfare.

+This includes the AC-130 Ghostrider II fleet of the 27th SOW.
+The AC-130 can carry up to eight GBU-39B on its wing-mounted weapon stations.

+“The GBU-39 is one of our most versatile munitions,” said U.S. Air Force Lt.
+Col. Clifford Lucas, an AC-130 squadron commander assigned to the 27th SOW.
+“By putting this level of adaptable firepower under our wings, we ensure our warfighters always have the exact tool needed to eliminate the threat.”

 |Date Taken: